 The biggest draw of a VA loan?
 Recipients can put $0 down, making this one of the most affordable paths to homeownership on the list.
 There is no credit requirement for this loan based on VA rules, but most lenders require a score of 580 or more, like an FHA loan.

 Unlike an FHA loan, a VA loan doesn’t require borrowers to pay PMI.
 But the VA may require a termite inspection before loaning any money.

-US Department of Agriculture (USDA) Loan
+US Department of Agriculture (USDA) loan

 The USDA loan is similar to the FHA and VA loans.
 These are loans fund home purchases in rural communities and are guaranteed by the USDA.
 The goal is to help improve both the economy as well as the quality of life in rural areas of the United States.